 Triptychs And Multi-Panel Prints

-A polyptych photograph is simply one that is divided into sections or panels.
-The reasons we create these multi-panel artworks are usually because of size limitations of materials, although we often print on a smaller scale in this format for their unique and beautiful visual appeal.
+A polyptych photograph is simply one that is divided into multiple panels.
+These multi-panel artworks are often created due to size limitations of the print medium, although they are also chosen for their unique, striking visual appeal.

 Photographer Dean McLeod poses beside an enormous triptych photographic print of a Japanese maple tree hanging in the lobby of an office tower in Calgary, Alberta.